abetkin/declared/docs/examples.md

             hour = (self.hour + other.hour + hour) % 24
             return self.__class__(hour, min)

-As you understand, it can add time intervals:
+As you understand, you can add time intervals:

 ```python
 >>> Time(1, 34) + '23:55'
 1:29
 ```

-Now we are going to define a class for time interval mark.
+Then we are going to define a class for the respective mark.
 We want it to understand strings as well:

     from declared import SkipMark